usertakenname/whisper-wins-backend/README.md

 ## General Deployment Procedure on a Local SUAVE Devnet:
 This section explains how to deploy and interact with a smart contract on your local SUAVE-chain.
 However, the command line approach to do this is very limited.
-For example, there is no way to deploy a conract and pass arguments to the constructor.
+For example, there is no way to deploy a contract and pass arguments to the constructor.
 Therefore, we implemented go-scripts to test the behaviour of our contracts.
-To run them on your own see section [Run main.go](#run-maingo).
+To run them on your own refer to section [Run main.go](#run-maingo).

 1. **Start your local suave chain:**
 ```bash